DeltaF1/pith/README.md

 Also open to just defining the representation type as part of the enum definition.

+# Future work

+An important feature of this IDL would be the ability to relate multiple parameters in a command to one another and to input variables.
+For example many APIs send translated buffers using the proper descriptor pair, but send the size of the buffer again in a separate normal parameter.
+This pattern could be expressed by the IDL so that generated wrapper methods only ask for the size of the buffer once and use it in all appropriate locations.
+A previous version of this document contained an incomplete proposal for a small expression language to describe the value as well as type of command parameters.
+A more coherent version will be proposed in future.

 [^u64_align]: Armv6 supports 4-byte aligned accesses for 64-bit words[^1][^2][^3].
 Unfortunately the ABI for ARM (as well as modern compilers like devkitpro's gcc and rustc) define the alignment of u64 as 8-bytes on ARMv6k.
 For this reason wrappers must take care to only use `memcpy` to read these values in C. A smart compiler will eliminate/inline the memcpy call anyway so it shouldn't matter for performance.